 Countries of action: All Caribbean Sea islands and Suriname

 Overall overview: The Caribbean is highly vulnerable to natural hazards.
-Tropical storms and hurricanes, like the ones of 2017, are a reoccurring threat, as are floods, coastal erosion, earthquakes, and volcanic eruptions (St Vincent & the Grenadines 2021).
-These threats are only increasing because of the climate crisis.
-At the same time, there is increasing political unrest and illegal practices such as looting and sand mining, having a large impart on the region's (archeological) heritage.
+Tropical storms and hurricanes, like those endured in the northern Caribbean in 2017, are a reoccurring threat, as are floods, coastal erosion, earthquakes, volcanic eruptions, and all manner of other extreme weather and environmental events.
+Most of these threats are becoming more frequent and/or intense because of the climate crisis.
+At the same time, some places in the region are experiencing increasing political unrest and illegal practices such as looting and sand mining, which have a large impact on the region's (archaeological) heritage.

 Main goals and activities:

 In recent years, memory institutions in the Caribbean have experienced the disastrous effects of the global climate crisis and other man-made disasters with markedly increased severity.
 The full extent of the region’s emerging needs for infrastructural development in cultural emergency response became apparent in the aftermath of the hurricane season of 2017 (which included Hurricanes Irma, Dorian and Maria).
 This was an urgent ‘wakeup call’ for heritage institutions and organisations to respond to the challenges posed by climate change through risk mitigation and adaptation.